Tax Information for Florida Residents and Businesses

 Tax-exempt organizations usually do not have to file a Florida corporate income tax return unless they have "unrelated trade or business income" for federal income tax purposes.

 Homeowner and condominium associations that file a federal corporate return MUST file Florida corporate return regardless of whether any tax may be due.
 However, if they file a U.S. Income Tax Return for Homeowners Associations (federal Form 1120-H), they do NOT have to file a Florida return.

 Tax Base and Rate - Florida corporate income tax liability is computed using federal taxable income, modified by certain Florida adjustments, to determine adjusted federal income.
 A corporation doing business outside Florida may apportion its total income.
 Adjusted federal income is apportioned to Florida using a three-factor formula.
 The formula is a weighted average, designating 25 percent each to factors for property and payroll, and 50 percent to sales.
 You should add nonbusiness income allocated to Florida to the Florida portion of adjusted federal income.
-You should then subtract an exemption of up to $25,000 to arrive at Florida net income.
-The exemption changes to $50,000 for tax years beginning on or after January 1, 2013.
+You should then subtract an exemption of up to $50,000 to arrive at Florida net income.
 The corporate tax is computed by multiplying Florida net income by 5.5 percent.